Part of travel is building connections. Learn how you can expand your network with the tips I have in store for you!

 As much as possible, you should avoid hotel cups and glasses.
 They are often neglected and placed together with greasy plates and flatware.
 Thus, they can host a lot of germs and bacteria.

 Another thing that is icky is the sheets.
-They don't wash them as often they should.
+They don't wash them as often as they should.
 Think about all the hairs and dead skin sticking to the bedding.
 It'll make you think twice about booking a room.

 7. It pays to be nice.

 It doesn't hurt to say please and thank you once in a while.
 The least you can do for the people who get your drinks, hand you coffee, and prep your meal is to smile.
-Being kind to the staff can be your ticket to a complimentary service, exclusive offer, or a freebie.
+Being kind to the staff can be your ticket to complimentary service, an exclusive offer, or a freebie.

 8. The rooms are not the same.